5.7 Obtaining Informed Consent from Non-English Speaking Persons, or Persons with Additional Needs or Vulnerabilities

 • 3.4.
 Illiterate or Low Literacy Subjects

 • 3.4.1.
 For research where it is reasonable to expect that a significant number of illiterate or low literacy subjects will participate, the investigator must describe a plan to assure that the process of consent can be conducted in an appropriate manner.
-This may include reading the CF to the subject, use of a pre-recorded audio version of consent form, or other technology as appropriate.
+This may include reading the CF to the subject, use of a pre-recorded audio version of consent form, use of other technology as appropriate, or use of a Short Form (per HRPP 5.5 Use of the Short Form Consent Document).

 • 3.4.2.
 If an unexpected illiterate subject is encountered, the IRB Executive Chair or designee may authorize use of any of the above methods or technologies as appropriate.